 But who’s leading the pack?
 And who’s taking that innovation to the next level?
 It’s a tough question to answer, as variety is what makes eating out in Melbourne so great.

-Melbourne earned 2 three-hat restaurants, 14 two-hat restaurants and 51 one-hat restaurants.
-While falling short of Sydney’s 78 hatted eateries, Melbourne still has Australia’s crown jewel of fine dining – Attica.
-Head chef Ben Shewry is going as strong as ever and Attica is currently No. 20 in The World’s Best Restaurants list.
+Overall, wider Melbourne earned 2 three-hat restaurants, 16 two-hat restaurants and 60 one-hat restaurants.
+The city was comfortably ahead of Sydney’s 68 hatted eateries, as well as still having Australia’s crown jewel of fine dining – Attica, from world-renowned head chef Ben Shewry.

 There’s no disputing that Grossi Florentino is a Melbourne dining institution, first opening back in 1928.
 From humble beginnings nearly a century ago, this iconic Italian restaurant is now a two-hatted restaurant in Melbourne’s CBD.